alexboffey/alexboffey/posts/blog/magento-2-working-with-attributes/index.md

 However, a recent Magento project I have been involved with required a lot of custom content to be added to the product view and we opted to use product attributes to let our client customise this content on an individual product basis.

 ## Using Magento's attribute template.
-Magneto ships with an attribute template in its core which we can use this to output any attribute from a layout file.
+Magento ships with an attribute template in its core which we can use this to output any attribute from a layout file.
 This technique is ideal for outputting simple things like small banners or blocks of text which require little or no modification to their markup.

 Magento's naming convention for attributes is that each word of the attribute name is capitalised and that each word of the attribute code is lower case connected with an underscore.